Discover more places in Scotland

 Large and severe-looking FRASERBURGH is home to the excellent Museum of Scottish Lighthouses.
 Here you can see a collection of huge lenses and prisms gathered from decommissioned lighthouses, and a display on various members of the famous “Lighthouse” Stevenson family (including the father and grandfather of author Robert Louis Stevenson), who designed many of them.
 The highlight is the tour of Kinnaird Head lighthouse itself, preserved as it was when the last keeper left in 1991, with its century-old equipment still in perfect working order.

 There are eight distilleries on the official Malt Whisky Trail, a clearly signposted seventy-mile meander around Speyside.
-All offer a guided tour (some are free, others charge but then give you a voucher that is redeemable against a bottle of whisky from the distillery shop), with a tasting to round it off; if you’re driving you’ll often be offered a miniature to take away.
+All offer a guided tour (some are free, others charge but then give you a voucher that is redeemable against a bottle of whisky from the distillery shop), with a tasting to round it off.
+If you’re driving you’ll often be offered a miniature to take away.
 You could cycle or walk parts of the route, using the Speyside Way.
+Or you can join an organised tour such as this 1 day Speyside Whisky Tour from Aberdeen.
 The following are selected highlights.

 B9102 at Knockando.
 Established more than a century ago, when the founder’s wife would raise a red flag to warn crofters if the authorities were on the lookout for their illegal stills.
 With attractive, pagoda-topped buildings, it sells rich, full-bodied whisky with distinctive peaty flavours.